Aquanty/rtd-hgs/docs/source/index.rst

 store or retrieve porous media or surface flow domain element zone numbers.

 Input instructions !
-Input instructions !
 Write zones to file !

 --------------

-|

 #. **zone_file** Name of the file to which element zone numbers will be
    written.